mostafa172/MuID/README.md

 # MuID
-An Android Music Recognition Application
+MuID (Music Identification) is an Android Music Recognition Application
 Music Recognition is done by using ACRCloud APIs
 Lyrics Showing is done using Musixmatch APIs